bigbluebutton/bigbluebutton-html-plugin-sdk/README.md

   - external-video:
     - volume:
       - set: this function will set the external video volume to a certain number between 0 and 1 (that is 0% and);
+  - layout:
+    - set: This function set the current layout with its argument (example: LayoutComponentListEnum.GENERIC_COMPONENT)
+    - unset: This function unset the current layout with its argument (example: LayoutComponentListEnum.GENERIC_COMPONENT)

 ### Dom Element Manipulation
 - `useChatMessageDomElements` hook: This hook will return the dom element of a chat message reactively, so one can modify whatever is inside, such as text, css, js, etc.;